Immunotherapy for Metastatic Breast Cancer

 Learn about pembrolizumab and treatment for early triple negative breast cancer.

-Pembrolizumab (Keytruda) and treatment for metastatic breast cancers with a high tumor burden or high microsatellite instability
+Pembrolizumab and treatment for metastatic breast cancers with a high tumor burden or high microsatellite instability

-Pembrolizumab is a checkpoint inhibitor immunotherapy drug used to treat metastatic breast cancers that have a high tumor mutational burden or high microsatellite instability.
+Pembrolizumab is also FDA-approved for the treatment of metastatic breast cancers that have a high tumor mutational burden or high microsatellite instability.

 A high tumor mutational burden means there are a high number of gene mutations in the metastatic breast cancer cells.
 A high microsatellite instability means there are problems with DNA repair in the cancer cells.